Optimal Intervention in Economic Networks using Influence Maximization Methods: Analytical Results

 \subsection{Identifying large failure cascade scenarios}

-We now show how these results translate to related economic network problems.
-We start by showing that it is additionally NP-hard to identify the worst case failure scenarios given a maximum sized aggregate shock to asset values $\mathbf p$.
+We now show how these results translate into related economic network problems.
+We start by showing that it is also NP-hard to identify the worst case failure scenarios given a maximum sized aggregate shock to asset values $\mathbf p$.
 Like the intervention problem, there is a $(1-1/e-\epsilon)$-approximation under random thresholds.
+While we may not generally be interested in uncovering the strictly \textit{worst} failure scenarios, we will see that the results about this \textit{do} lead to very useful and interesting applications regarding sampling tail events in general.

 \begin{theorem} Suppose $(C,D,\beta,\bm\theta,\mathbf {p_0})$ is an instance of an economic network and asset prices evolve to $\mathbf {p_1}$ such that $\|\mathbf {p_0}\|_1 - \|\mathbf {p_1}\|_1 \leq b$ for some maximum aggregate shock $b>0$.
 Let $0<\ell<1$.
 Then it is NP-hard to determine if a failure cascade of size $\ell |U|$ is possible in $(C,D,\beta,\bm\theta,\mathbf p_1)$. \end{theorem}